boxt/orbs/README.md

 ## Install snippet

-You'll see the HTML comment  `<!-- VERSION_SNIPPET_START -->` in each of the README.md documents.
+You'll see the HTML comment  `<!-- VERSION_SNIPPET_START --><!-- VERSION_SNIPPET_END -->` in each of the README.md documents.
 The contents of this are automatically maintained by a GitHub workflow.
 See the `./.github/workflows/*.yml` files for more info.